Chapter 7: DistributedWorker

 • WorkQueue: The worker constantly interacts with the queue to dequeue tasks to process and enqueue subsequent tasks.

-• CheckpointStore: Before executing a step, the worker loads the state.
-After execution, it saves the potentially updated state.
+• ContextStore: Before executing a step, the worker gets the current context state.
+After successful execution, it merges the changes (appended events) back into the store.

-• Distributed Stores (Chapter 9): Workers also interact with other stores to report their status (LivenessStore), record errors (ErrorStore), update metrics (MetricsStore), and manage the state of individual work items (WorkItemStateStore).
+• Other Distributed Stores (Chapter 9): Workers also interact with these stores to report their status (LivenessStore), record errors (ErrorStore), update metrics (MetricsStore), track run status (RunInfoStore), and manage the state of individual work items (WorkItemStateStore).
 This provides observability and control.

 • RetryPolicy (Chapter 10): The worker can be configured with a retry policy to automatically handle transient errors during step execution.